DrugLib.com — Drug Information Portal

 Hypertension

-The usual initial dosage is 40 mg propranolol hydrochloride tablets twice daily, whether used alone or added to a diuretic.
-Dosage may be increased gradually until adequate blood pressure control is achieved.
-The usual maintenance dosage is 120 mg to 240 mg per day.
-In some instances a dosage of 640 mg a day may be required.
-The time needed for full antihypertensive response to a given dosage is variable and may range from a few days to several weeks.
+The usual initial dosage is 80 mg propranolol hydrochloride extended-release capsules once daily, whether used alone or added to a diuretic.
+The dosage may be increased to 120 mg once daily or higher until adequate blood pressure control is achieved.
+The usual maintenance dosage is 120 to 160 mg once daily.
+In some instances a dosage of 640 mg may be required.
+The time needed for full hypertensive response to a given dosage is variable and may range from a few days to several weeks.

 Angina Pectoris